 Times and Prices

-You will be sent an invoice once a term, detailing the funded/paid for hours and any additional extras such as adhoc wrap around care, morning snack, trips and workshops.
+You will be sent an invoice once a term, detailing the funded/paid for hours.

-There is a £25.00 registration fee applicable to anyone paying for additional hours, inc. the after school provision.
+There is a £25.00 registration fee for anyone paying for their child's place or using additional hours.

 GOVERNMENT FUNDED HOURS